3 Steps to Develop a Preferred Supplier List (PSL) for Your Company

 3. Track and review.

 Once the vendor list is created, you will want to review it periodically, or about every two to three years.
 Companies change policies, go out of business, or increase prices, which may mean it is no longer beneficial for you to do business with them.
 You’ll also want to take the opportunity to check for new players on the scene.
 Start-up companies will often have special deals to help get them off the ground during their formative years.
+Invest in building a relationship with your suppliers.

 Once your list of needs is created and has been in place for several months, evaluate the results with your team.
 Make sure the savings are noticeable and all departments are using the vendors appropriately.
 While developing this list does require an initial time investment, it will pay off big time with the savings to your company.